bloominstituteoftechnology/CS-Build-Week-2/README.md

 # Lambda Coins

-Once you acquire your true name, you are eligible to complete the Turtle Programming Interview Challenge with your TL.
-Once you have demonstrated a correct solution, you will be rewarded with an important clue to the mining location.
-Schedule this with your TL as soon as you reach this point.
+Once you acquire your true name, you should seek out the wishing well.
+Peer into the waters of the well and you will find a clue that will lead you to the location of your Lambda Coin, eager to be mined with a valid proof.

 You may mine for Lambda Coins using the following API endpoints: